 Medicine as a Career

-Most medical schools require an undergraduate degree prior to matriculation, and then students complete a 4-yr M.D.
+Most medical schools require an undergraduate degree prior to matriculation, and then students complete a four-year M.D.
 (Doctor of Allopathic Medicine), D.O.
 (Doctor of Osteopathic Medicine) degree.
-This is followed by an additional 3-8 years of clinical residency and specialization.
-Students interested in a career as a research physician pursue admission to an ~8 year MD/PhD Dual Degree Program.
+This is followed by an additional three to eight years of clinical residency and specialization.
+Students interested in a career as a research physician pursue admission to an approximately eight-year MD/PhD Dual Degree Program.

 Additional helpful resources from the Association of American Medical Schools (AAMC): Prospective Medical Students and Considering a Medical Career